Skip to content

 Clicking a cell doesn't paint an overlay No overlay-type paint mode is active Click Entry/Exit, Interference, or Suppress in the sidebar first; that button stays depressed while paint mode is active.

-Cell outside the room won't accept overlay paint Overlays can't paint outside the room boundary Extend the Room zone (zone 0) in the Zones editor to include the cell, then paint the overlay.
+Cell outside the room won't accept overlay paint Overlays can't paint outside the room boundary Extend the Room zone (zone 0) in the Detection zones editor to include the cell, then paint the overlay.

-Interference overlay painted but ghosts still appear Interference threshold isn't strong enough for that source Escalate those cells to Suppress.
-Suppress blocks the cells entirely rather than just raising detection thresholds.
+Interference overlay painted but ghosts still appear Interference threshold isn't strong enough for that source Escalate those cells to Suppress, which blocks them entirely.

 Entry/Exit overlay painted at the doorway but zones still flap on entry Overlay doesn't cover the full walkable area of the doorway Paint overlay cells covering the entire door opening, not just one cell to the side of it.

-See also: the central Troubleshooting page for conceptual FAQ and how to open a GitHub issue.
+Still stuck?
+See Troubleshooting for how to open an issue.

 Where to next

-• Furniture → — place furniture on the grid so you can read the live view at a glance.
+• Furniture → — place furniture on the grid so you can read the live overview at a glance.